 Mobile broadband and dongles go together like tea and toast.
-The dongle is our key to accessing the internet on the move, enabling us to get broadband speeds wherever we are.
+The dongle is your key to accessing the internet on the move, enabling you to get broadband wherever you are.

 If you've only ever used home broadband, prepare for the tiny, humble dongle to completely change your web experience.
 Better still, getting your hands on a dongle could help you cut your home phone and broadband costs and might even mean you can ditch your home phone line altogether.

-The term 'dongle' or 'mobile broadband dongle' refers to a device that you plug into the USB port of your laptop or PC and which provides you with mobile internet access via a 3G mobile network or using more recently available super-fast 4G technology.
+The term 'dongle' or 'mobile broadband dongle' refers to a device that you plug into the USB port of your laptop or PC which provides you with mobile internet access via a 3G or 4G mobile network, depending upon coverage in your area.

 However, as the mobile broadband revolution took hold, the term dongle became more widely taken to mean devices that plug into USB ports but which are specifically for getting you online on the move.

-However, faster 4G services are now available in the UK.
+However, faster 4G services are now widely available in the UK, so most dongles these days tap into 4G networks.
 These combine new network technology with special dongles to offer speeds up to five times the average 3G connection.

 Interested in fast mobile broadband? >> Compare all fast mobile broadband deals.